fbpx

 I have a family member that wants to help, what are the next steps?

 This is where talking to an independent Mortgage Broker will certainly bring you added value and save you lots of time.
-We have access to over 90 lenders currently and the products that they offer differs from Lender to Lender.
-As I have mentioned earlier on, Family Gifted Deposit mortgages are only offered by a handful of lenders and their criteria is different with each one.
+We have access to over 90 lenders currently and the products that they offer differ from Lender to Lender.

-We want to establish what your individual circumstances are, discuss with the person who is wanting to assist with the Family deposit mortgage how much they are happy to invest and for how long and then we will discuss the best options with you.
-It is a regulatory requirement that we get from you all the information we need in order to give you the best advice possible.
+We want to establish what your individual circumstances are, discuss with the person who wants to assist with the Family deposit mortgage how much they are happy to invest and for how long and then we will discuss the best options with you.

-This means, we will go through your personal details, income, credit commitments, monthly outgoings, check affordability and also consider your overall credit worthiness.
+This means we will go through your personal details, income, credit commitments, monthly outgoings, check affordability and also consider your overall creditworthiness.

 Our expertise will mean we will ensure we place you with the right lender for your individual circumstances.